© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/regulation-of-veterinary-medicines-if-theres-no-brexit-deal/regulation-of-veterinary-medicines-if-theres-no-brexit-deal

-The purpose of this notice is to outline the arrangements that would come into force to regulate veterinary medicines in the unlikely event the UK leaves the EU on 29 March 2019 with no agreement in place, with specific reference to:
+The purpose of this notice is to outline the arrangements that would come into force to regulate veterinary medicines if there’s a no-deal Brexit, with specific reference to:

 - Marketing Authorisation Holder (MAH) - legal presence requirements